 One thing that has changed though is Discord-RPC.
 You might notice, if you check the Lutris install script, that it fetches a discord-rpc.dll to override the one osu! (used to) provide.
 Why?

-Well the reason goes back to the differences in Windows vs Linux.
-Discord RPC uses UNIX sockets on Linux for games to communicate with the discord client, but not for Windows of course.
-The modified discord-rpc.dll file was designed to translate calls on Windows to something Linux can understand, and thus worked with the Linux client.
-Unfortunately, due to some changes, discord-rpc.dll is no longer in use by osu! it seems, so the file gets instantly deleted from the install, regardless if you copy the modified or originally included discord-rpc.dll file.
-I read somewhere there is some other discord SDK being used but I haven't researched this at all, but perhaps there is another DLL that could be changed.
-Or maybe not, I'll look into this some other time perhaps but I found another solution anyway.
+Well the reason goes back to the differences in Windows vs Linux IPC (Inter-process communication).
+Discord RPC on Linux uses UNIX sockets for games to communicate with the discord client, but not for Windows of course.
+The modified discord-rpc.dll file was designed to translate the Windows Named pipe (how discord and games communicate on wind0ws) to something Linux can understand, and thus worked with the Linux client.
+Unfortunately, due to some changes, discord-rpc.dll is no longer in use by osu! it seems, so the file gets instantly deleted from the install, regardless if you copy the modified dll or dll that was originally included discord-rpc.dll file.

-Remember wine?
-The thing we're using to play osu!.
-Wine implements Windows API calls, so I wondered why we couldn't just get the Windows discord working.
+Anyhow, back to wine.
+Since wine implements Windows functionality, including named pipes, I wondered why can't we just get the Windows version of Discord working.
 This actually worked, to my surprise, as I know Chromium (which Discord uses in the background) has traditionally not played well with Wine.
+Seems wine has improved immensely in that regard.

-It appears Discord will generally install nicely on wine of any fairly recent version (in my case I'm using wine 4.6 TKG which is what Lutris distributes for the osu! installer).
-You seem to need .net installed for it to work, but after that the installer, and client will load up correctly. osu! requires .net anyway, so since we're going to be installing it in the same prefix.
-There doesn't seem to be any other winetricks we need to get this to work.
-If you are just looking to get it to work in a different prefix though (just don't expect discord-rpc to work unless you install your game in that same prefix) then ensure you got Dotnet 4.5 installed.
-Now it seems even the Discord overlay is functional.
+Thankfully, it appears Discord will generally install nicely on wine of any recent version.
+You do seem to need .net installed for it to work, but after that the installer, and client will load up correctly. osu! requires .net anyway (lutris installs 4.5.2) so since we're going to be installing discord in the same prefix, we don't need to worry about any winetricks.

 wine: Call from 0x7b031dbf to unimplemented function qwave.dll.QOSAddSocketToFlow, aborting wine: Unimplemented function qwave.dll.QOSAddSocketToFlow called at address 7B031DBF (thread 00f0), starting debugger...

-You will need to get this dll and get the 32bit version and paste it into your
+You will need to get the 32bit version of this dll and paste it into your

 system32 directory of the wine prefix.
 If you happen to be using a 64bit prefix, then you will need to paste it into your

-Once I did this, I went to winecfg, went to the DLL Overrides section and changed qwave to native since this is a native DLL, not a wine dll, and reloaded discord.
+Once I did this, I went to winecfg, went to the DLL Overrides section and changed qwave to native since this is a native DLL, not a wine dll, then just restart discord.
 Now, connecting to voice channels works perfectly in wine.
 Hooray!

 Now all that's left is to make an easy to use shortcut to launch discord.
 I did this in Lutris by just hitting the + button in the top left, click "Add Game", enter in the name Discord and pick wine as the runner.
 Finally, and this is important, you need to clone all of the settings you have from osu! as this runs in the same prefix except for the executable.
 Be sure to toggle "Show advanced options" at the bottom to see them all.
 For me, the options are setting the executable (For me, I just set